 Follow the mitigation mechanisms of subclause 6.52.5 of TR 24772-1.

-Do not suppress language defined checks.

-If language-defined checks must be suppressed, use static analysis to prove that the code is correct for all combinations of inputs.

-If language-defined checks must be suppressed, use explicit checks at appropriate places in the code to ensure that errors are detected before any processing that relies on the correct values.

 6.53 Provision of Inherently Unsafe Operations [SKL]

 6.53.1 Applicability to Language

 In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type-conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.